The Petit Lenormand deck is available now. Limited stock

 Places become transition spaces for a link that is about to close.

-This may involve a shared office that is known to be temporary, a housing situation where one stays 'in the meantime', a professional space from which you already know you will leave.
-Signing places – notary office, administrative service, mediation space – may also appear as the future theaters for the closure of the commitment.
+This may involve a shared office that is known to be temporary, a housing situation where one stays 'in the meantime', or a professional space from which you already know you will depart.
+Signing places – notary office, administrative service, mediation space – may also appear as the future venues for the closure of the commitment.

 Personality

-A person still keeps their promises but feels they must free themselves from them.
+A person still keeps their promises but feels they must liberate themselves from them.

-This energy describes someone who is naturally loyal, for whom a given word matters greatly.
-Yet, he or she feels that continuing to honor certain commitments would mean denying oneself.
+This energy describes someone who is naturally loyal, for whom a given word holds great significance.
+Yet, he or she feels that continuing to honor certain commitments would mean denying their true self.
 The person may struggle between the desire to remain faithful to what they promised and the growing awareness that this agreement belongs to an older version of themselves.
 The challenge is to dare to admit that one has changed without judging oneself for it.

 Profession

-Jobs where one helps to prepare endings of commitments gently.
+Jobs where one helps to gently prepare for the endings of commitments.

 • Career management advisor accompanying departures or changes of path